NII-cloud-operation/nbsearch/README.md

 ![Quick Search from Markdown](./images/quick-search-markdown.gif)

-### Using %%nbsearch Magic Command
+### Search for Cells

-The `%%nbsearch` magic command provides a convenient way to search and insert notebook cells directly within your notebook.
+To search for cells and insert them into your notebook, use the `%%nbsearch` magic command.
+The magic command allows you to search for cells using keywords or MEME, select specific sections, and insert them directly into your notebook.

 First, load the nbsearch magic extension:
 ```python